Budhnop/ftpCrawler/README.md

 # ftpCrawler
-basic script to get all files from an FTP server
+A simple script that lists all the file from an FTP server

+Currently only supports anonymous login